Life's a Bitch (song)

-"Life's a Bitch" is the third single from Nas' debut album Illmatic (1994).
-It was released as a 12" single on April 19, 1994 by Columbia Records.
-It features rapping from AZ and cornet playing by Nas' father Olu Dara.
+"Life's a Bitch" is a song by American rapper Nas, released by Columbia Records on April 19, 1994 as the third single from his debut studio album, Illmatic (1994).
+Issued as a 12" single, it features guest vocals from AZ and a cornet performance from Nas' father Olu Dara.

-The beat is produced by L.E.S., who samples "Yearning for Your Love" by The Gap Band and "Black Frost" by Grover Washington, Jr. for the songs down-tempo jazzy beat.
-AZ's verse was the first recorded verse of his rap career.
-The song was sampled numerous times in modern times, examples include "Keep It Real" by Miilkbone (1995), "Carry On" by Statik Selektah featuring Joey Bada$$.
+The song's producer, L.E.S., sampled the songs "Yearning for Your Love" by the Gap Band and "Black Frost" by Grover Washington, Jr. for its instrumental.
+AZ's verse was the first of his to be recorded in his career.
+"Life's a Bitch" has been sampled in other hip hop songs on several occasions, including the singles "YSIV" by Logic (2018), "Keep It Real" by Miilkbone (1995), and "Carry On" by Statik Selektah featuring Joey Bada$$ (2014).

 Music

 Olu Dara's cornet work was the first on-wax collaboration with his son.
 "Jungle Jay" and "Dance" eventually followed, as did the 2004 single "Bridging the Gap".
 According to Nas:

 Lyricism

 Nas's verse discusses how he is happy to be alive at 20 years old, his rough childhood, consisting of "robbing foreigners" of their green cards, and selling crack.
 However, the tone of his words suggest that he is reflecting rather than glorifying his deeds, and now has a more positive outlook on life.